IKEA-Vikings/vbao-product-size/README.md

 Test scripts will test the database, API, client, and seeding script via Jest and will show coverage of the tests in the terminal.

 Prior to running the test be sure the local Mongo server is started.
-And that the server is started as well.
+And that the API server is started as well.

 ```sh
 brew services start mongodb-community@4.4